-Compared to the rest of the Washington D.C. market, the Laurel Lakes region has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Washington D.C. market, the Laurel Lakes submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 2 listings have been posted online, which means listings might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 2 listings have been listed, which means spaces most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 200% of the available space in the Laurel Lakes are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,470 sqft.
-Most buildings in this area are around 2 stories.
-Most buildings in this market were built in 1987 and are Class B.
+Most buildings in this region are close to 2 floors.
+Most buildings in this region were built in 1987 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Utilities is the dominant industry in this region.
 Commute by walking is the most popular way to get to work amongst Laurel Lakes occupants.
 Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.